Cardiovascular disease, also known as heart disease, is the

 How physically active you are is also a major factor in determining your risk for heart disease.
 If you live a sedentary lifestyle and don’t exercise regularly, your risk of heart disease may be higher.
 The CDC recommends at least 150 minutes a week of moderate-intensity aerobics, such as walking or cycling for all adults every week.
 Two nonconsecutive days of strength or resistance training are also recommended.

 Another important consideration regarding your risk of heart disease is your weight.
-More than 70 percent of American adults is overweight or obese, and if you’re one of them you may be putting yourself at risk.

 Being overweight can raise both your blood pressure and your cholesterol.
 It may also increase your chances of developing diabetes or having a heart attack.
 Set weight loss goals for yourself, and talk to your doctor about creating an action plan for getting down to your target weight.